The View: Production

 During the 20th-season premiere on September 6, 2016, the show debuted an updated set design with muted colors, retooled opening titles with footage of the co-hosts in a loft-like space, as well as a new theme song entitled "World's Gone Crazy", written by Diane Warren and performed by Mary J. Blige.
 Hilary Estey McLoughlin was named senior executive producer in January 2017 after she was brought on as a consultant for season 19.
 In September, Teta was promoted to executive producer ahead of the 21st-season premiere.
 Sarah de la O serves as director, as of September 2019.
 In March 2020, the series began airing without a live studio audience as a precaution in light of the COVID-19 pandemic.
 Carter departed that same month to become the showrunner of the daytime talk show Tamron Hall.
 During the pandemic, the co-hosts broadcast from different locations, with Joy Behar, Whoopi Goldberg, Sunny Hostin, Meghan McCain, and Ana Navarro filming remotely, while Sara Haines remained in the studio, where Teta also still produced.
 McLoughlin exited in February 2021.

 For the series' 25th season, which began in September 2021, the co-hosts returned to filming in front of a live studio audience for the first time since March 2020.
 The show also presented a new theme song entitled "For My Girls", written by Warren and performed by Brandy Norwood and Nicole Scherzinger.

-For Season 28 on September 3, 2024, The View relocated from the ABC Broadcast Center to Studio B of Disney's new 7 Hudson Square headquarters in Manhattan, serving as the first production to move to the new facility.
+For the series' 28th season, which premiered on September 3, 2024, The View relocated from the ABC Broadcast Center to Studio B of Disney's new 7 Hudson Square headquarters in Manhattan, serving as the first production to move to the new facility.
 The new studio extensively uses video walls along the walls and floors, allowing for more "dynamic" redressing of the entire set with different scenery using graphics.
 The existing desk was brought to the new studio, and was described as being the "jumping-off point" of the new studio's look and feel.
 The show also debuted a new theme song entitled "This Version", written by Warren and performed by Leona Lewis.